Fearless Binary Search

 Explanation:

-• Why line6 is different from the code in “find first” section?
+- Why line6 is different from the code in “find first” section?
 To avoid dead loop.
 Consider following example:

-1 3 (find last num < target 2)
+1 3 (find last num < target 2) T Fwithout the

-without the +1 it will loop forever.
-So always remember to verify your code with this 2 items test case (or you can try to remember the special handling for “find last”).
++1it will loop forever.
+So always remember to verify your code with this 2 items test case (or you can try to remember the special handling for “find last”). - Now when meeting requirement, we know the result is in the second half and we need to move

-• Similar handling for hi and exception as “find first”.
+hiand exception as “find first”.

 Summary